NervanaSystems/ngraph/doc/sphinx/source/howto/import.rst

 Importing a serialized model
 =============================

-Now we can import any model that has been serialized by ONNX, run Python code locally to interact with that model, create and load objects, and run inference.
-This is an example model from Microsoft\*'s Deep Learning framework, `CNTK`_

-These instructions demonstrate how to run ResNet on an `already serialized`_ model trained on the CIFAR10 data set.
+Now we can import any model that has been serialized by ONNX, interact locally with the model by running Python code, create and load objects, and run inference.
+On this example model from Microsoft\*'s Deep Learning framework, `CNTK`_ , we can outline the procedure and demonstrate how to run ResNet on an `already serialized`_ model trained on the CIFAR10 data set.

 Enable ONNX and load an ONNX file from disk